-After giving further effect to the sale and issuance of 6,250,000 shares of our common stock in this offering at the initial public offering price of \$16.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2023 would have been approximately \$208.9 million, or approximately \$9.39 per share.
+After giving further effect to the sale and issuance of 6,250,000 shares of our common stock in this offering at an assumed initial public offering price of \$ 16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2023 would have been approximately \$208.9 million, or approximately \$9.39 per share.
 This amount represents an immediate increase in pro forma net tangible book value of approximately \$1.85 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$6.61 per share to new investors purchasing shares of common stock in this offering.